 Food and Drinks

 English Breakfast is served in the medieval Hall.
 Choose from a full selection of cooked items as well as cereals, fresh fruit and continental pastries on display in our Buttery - then take your tray into the panelled Hall to enjoy your breakfast with other guests, students and visitors with the portraits of famous alumni looking down.
 Please note, our Waynflete Building accommodation is sold on a 'room only' basis which does not include breakfast, for these rooms details of where breakfast may be obtained within 2-3 minutes' walk will be provided on a sheet on check-in.

 The Old Kitchen Snack Bar, with riverside terrace, is open for light lunches and afternoon teas.
 Most evenings the Old Kitchen Bar will be open serving drinks.
-A wireless internet service hot spot is available in the Old Kitchen.
+Wifi, via The Cloud, is available in the Old Kitchen.